-Except where the context otherwise requires and for purposes of this annual report on Form 20-F only:
+Except where the context otherwise requires and for purposes of this annual report on Form 20-F/A only:

-- The terms "we," "us," "Company" "our company," and "our" refers to ReTo Eco-Solutions, Inc. and its wholly-owned subsidiaries; - ReTo Eco-Solutions, Inc., a British Virgin Islands holding company ("ReTo Eco-Solutions"); - REIT Holdings (China) Limited, a Hong Kong limited company ("REIT Holdings"), and a wholly owned subsidiary of ReTo Eco-Solutions; - Beijing REIT Technology Development Co., Ltd., a China limited company ("Beijing REIT") and a wholly owned subsidiary of REIT Holdings; - Xinyi REIT Ecological Technology Co., Ltd ("REIT Ecological") and a wholly owned subsidiary of REIT Holdings; - Gu'an REIT Machinery Manufacturing Co., Ltd., a China limited company ("Gu'an REIT") and a wholly owned subsidiary of Beijing REIT; - Beijing REIT Ecological Engineering and Technology Co., Ltd., a China limited company ("REIT Technology") and a wholly owned subsidiary of Beijing REIT; - Langfang Ruirong Mechanical and Electrical Equipment Co., Ltd., a China limited company ("Ruirong") and a wholly owned subsidiary of Beijing REIT; - Nanjing Dingxuan Environment Protection Technology Development Co., Ltd., a China limited company ("Dingxuan") and a wholly owned subsidiary of Beijing REIT; - REIT Technology Development (America), Inc., a California corporation ("REIT US") and a wholly owned subsidiary of Beijing REIT; - REIT MingSheng Environment Protection Construction Materials (Changjiang) Co., Ltd., a China limited company ("REIT Changjiang") and 84.32% owned by Beijing REIT and 15.68% owned by REIT Holdings; - Hainan REIT Construction Project Co., Ltd., a China limited company ("REIT Construction") and a wholly owned subsidiary of REIT Changjiang; - Horgos Ta-REIT Environment Technology Co., Ltd., a China limited company ("Horgos Ta-REIT") and a wholly owned subsidiary of REIT Technology; - REIT Xinyi New Material Co., Ltd, a China limited company ("REIT Xinyi") and a 70% owned subsidiary of Beijing REIT; - REIT Q GREEN Machines Private Limited, an India limited company ("REIT India") and a 51% owned subsidiary of Beijing REIT. - China Operating Companies or China Operating Company refer to, collectively or individually, as the case may be, to Beijing REIT, REIT Ecological, Gu'an REIT, REIT Technology, Ruirong, Dingxuan, REIT Changjiang, REIT Construction, Horgos Ta-REIT and REIT Xinyi. - "shares" and "common shares" refer to our common shares, \$0.001 par value per share; - "China" and "PRC" refer to the People's Republic of China, excluding, for the purposes of this annual report only, Macau, Taiwan and Hong Kong; and - all references to "RMB," and "Renminbi" are to the legal currency of China, and all references to "USD," and "U.S. Dollars" are to the legal currency of the United States.
+- The terms "we," "us," "Company" our company," and "our" refers to ReTo Eco-Solutions, Inc. and its subsidiaries; - ReTo Eco-Solutions, Inc., a British Virgin Islands holding company ("ReTo Eco-Solutions"); - REIT Holdings (China) Limited, a Hong Kong limited company ("REIT Holdings"), and a wholly owned subsidiary of ReTo Eco-Solutions; - Beijing REIT Technology Development Co., Ltd., a China limited company ("Beijing REIT") and a wholly owned subsidiary of REIT Holdings; - Xinyi REIT Ecological Technology Co., Ltd ("REIT Ecological") and a wholly owned subsidiary of REIT Holdings; - Gu'an REIT Machinery Manufacturing Co., Ltd., a China limited company ("Gu'an REIT") and a wholly owned subsidiary of Beijing REIT; - Beijing REIT Ecological Engineering and Technology Co., Ltd., a China limited company ("REIT Eco Engineering") and a wholly owned subsidiary of Beijing REIT; - Langfang Ruirong Mechanical and Electrical Equipment Co., Ltd., a China limited company ("Ruirong") and a wholly owned subsidiary of Beijing REIT; - Nanjing Dingxuan Environment Protection Technology Development Co., Ltd., a China limited company ("Dingxuan") and a wholly owned subsidiary of Beijing REIT; - REIT Technology Development (America), Inc., a California corporation ("REIT US") and a wholly owned subsidiary of Beijing REIT; - REIT MingSheng Environment Protection Construction Materials (Changjiang) Co., Ltd., a China limited company ("REIT Changjiang") and 84.32% owned by Beijing REIT and 15.68% owned by REIT Holdings; - Hainan REIT Construction Project Co., Ltd., a China limited company ("REIT Construction") and a wholly owned subsidiary of REIT Changjiang; - Horgos Ta-REIT Environment Technology Co., Ltd., a China limited company ("Horgos Ta-REIT") and a wholly owned subsidiary of REIT Eco Engineering; - REIT Xinyi New Material Co., Ltd, a China limited company ("REIT Xinyi") and a 70% owned subsidiary of Beijing REIT; - REIT Q GREEN Machines Private Limited, an India limited company ("REIT India") and a 51% owned subsidiary of Beijing REIT. - REIT Ecological Technology Co., Ltd. ("REIT Yancheng") and a wholly owned subsidiary of REIT Holdings. - Lingqiu REIT Dongtian Ecological Technology Co., Ltd. ("REIT Lingqiu") and a 51% owned subsidiary of REIT Eco Engineering. - China Operating Companies or China Operating Company refer to, collectively or individually, as the case may be, to Beijing REIT, REIT Ecological, Gu'an REIT, REIT Eco Engineering, Ruirong, Dingxuan, REIT Changjiang, REIT Construction, Horgos Ta-REIT, REIT Xinyi, REIT Yancheng and REIT Linggiu. - "shares" and "common shares" refer to our common shares, \$0.001 par value per share; - "China" and "PRC" refer to the People's Republic of China, excluding, for the purposes of this annual report only, Macau, Taiwan and Hong Kong; and - all references to "RMB," and "Renminbi" are to the legal currency of China, and all references to "USD," and "U.S. Dollars" are to the legal currency of the United States.